orbforge/orb-docs/docs/getting-started/intro-to-the-orb-app.md

 The Orb Summary is the first screen you'll see when opening the app.
 It provides:

 - An overall Orb Score for your network
-- Orb name, location, connection type (WiFi, Wired LAN, Cellular) and Internet Service Provider (ISP) information
+- Orb name, location, connection type (WiFi, Wired LAN, Cellular), and Internet Service Provider (ISP) information
 - Current status of each Orb linked to your account and found on the network (Online, Offline, Connecting)
 - Timeframe selector to view performance over different periods of time
 - Compare Orb Scores across multiple Orbs linked to your account or found nearby